 Next survey in the COVID-19 Travel Business Impact Series

 WYSE Travel Confederation will repeat the COVD-19 Travel Business Impact Series 3 -13 April 2020.
 As with past travel business crises that we have monitored, it is important for the industry to come together and take its collective temperature, so to speak.
 Given that youth aged 15 to 29 represent 23% of international arrivals, all travel businesses, regardless of their focus on youth-tailored travel products, are welcome to participate in the survey.

 If your business would benefit from unique business insights on the youth travel market, industry representation for common business interests, and hopefully soon, new trading opportunities with international partners, we invite you to discover the resources of our global trade association for businesses serving young travellers.

-To read the first and second parts of the Survey 1 series, please use the below links:
+To read the March 2020 survey analyses, please use the below links: